Dubai Airports Takes Security and Productivity to New Heights with Okta

 “Many of our passengers have traveled halfway around the world to get to our airport, and they could be here for two to six hours between flights,” says Michael Ibbitson, executive vice president of technology and infrastructure for Dubai Airports.
 “So we're putting a lot of time and effort into great restaurants, great retail, and great experiences they can enjoy while they’re here.”

-Dubai expects millions of more travelers with no room left to expand Dubai International’s infrastructure, Dubai Airports knows that unless it increased its focus on technology, it won’t be able to successfully accommodate future growth.
+Dubai expects millions of more travellers with no room left to expand Dubai International’s infrastructure, Dubai Airports knows that unless it increased its focus on technology, it won’t be able to successfully accommodate future growth.

 “The only way to provide the same great experience to that many more people is by simplifying processes, eliminating queues, turning the planes around faster, and processing more bags,” says Ibbitson.
 “And technology will help us do that.”

 Maintaining an incredibly high level of security was also a priority.
-In addition to millions of travelers, Dubai Airports needed to secure its workforce of 3,000 staff and over 100,000 employees working for other companies.
+In addition to millions of travellers, Dubai Airports needed to secure its workforce of 3,000 staff and over 100,000 employees working for other companies.
 Dubai Airports needed a way to protect sensitive data, while also making the right information easily accessible to third parties, like law enforcement.

 Building a hybrid solution

 Before Dubai Airports began transforming its IT infrastructure, it relied on an on-prem environment with a traditional Active Directory setup.
 Originally, it was poised to roll out a new HR platform along with its on-prem identity solution.
-Dubai Airports realized this identity solution wouldn’t provide the flexibility it needed to be a future-proof solution.
+Dubai Airports realised this identity solution wouldn’t provide the flexibility it needed to be a future-proof solution.

 “As we bring in new tools, we want to be able to onboard them quickly and, if the tools are successful, keep them,” says Ibbitson.
 “If they're not successful, we want to be able to remove them easily and quickly.
 We wanted an identity platform that would give all our stakeholders and staff access to their systems really easily, and really quickly.
 We wanted them to be able to use one username and password for everything and give them access to one, consolidated set of applications.
 To do that, we needed our identity solution to be very flexible.”